Singlie

 list.isEmpty()

-Checks whether or not the list is empty.
+Checks whether the list is empty.

 list.append('A', 'B');